 When Is The Next Full Moon?
 2020 Dates, Times, and Names

-The next full moon will occur on March 9th at 1:48PM ET, and is known as the Full Worm Moon.
-Other names for March’s full moon are the Crow Moon, the Crust Moon, the Sap Moon, and the Lenten Moon.
+The next full moon will occur on Tuesday, April 7, 2020, at 10:35PM ET, and is known as the Full Pink Moon.
+It is also known by other name variations such as the Paschal Moon, Egg Moon, Fish Moon, Hare Moon, and the Sprouting Grass Moon.

-Learn more about the meanings behind March’s full moon names by watching our video below:
+Learn more about the meanings behind April’s full moon by watching our video below:

 Need more Moon dates and times?
 Our Moon calendar with full Moon dates, times, and names from the Farmers’ Almanac can be found below for the 2020 calendar year.